 Newcomb also is home to several major student programming organizations, including the Arts Board, the Cultural Programming Board, and the University Programs Council (UPC).
 The student-run UPC is responsible for providing the University and Charlottesville communities with exciting, diverse, and entertaining programs, and is a great way for students to get involved.

 In addition to Newcomb Hall, students will find an increasing number of spaces devoted to their use on the Grounds.
 The newest student space, 1515 on the Corner, opened in spring 2017.
-This three-story, 15,000-square-foot building features performance and rehearsal space, a game and lounge area, a gourmet dessert café, student art gallery, meeting rooms, and space for students to socialize and relax.
+This three-story, 15,000-square-foot building features performance and rehearsal space, a game and lounge area, a gourmet dessert café, meeting rooms, and space for students to socialize and relax.
 The building is a natural extension of the University community, inclusive for all students, and alcohol-free.
 Open into the early morning hours when school is in session, 1515 has become a magnet for student life outside the classroom.

 Transfer Student Peer Adviser Program